Shawn Powers: Life

 Powers spent his early years living in Detroit, MI.
 His family moved to northern Michigan in the late 80s, and he graduated from Cheboygan High School in 1993.
 He received several scholarships to attend Michigan Technological University, and worked toward an Electrical Engineering degree until he dropped out in 1995 to pursue computer networking.
 That year, he married Donna Powers (née Croft).
-They have 3 adult children, and currently live in Petoskey, MI.
+They have 3 adult children and currently live in Petoskey, MI.

-Of note, in March of 1999, Shawn had a car accident which caused complete amnesia, which continues to present day.
-He's given several talks, and been interviewed on multiple occasions about amnesia and closed head injuries.
+Due to injuries sustained from a March 1999 car accident, Powers was diagnosed with retrograde amnesia.
+He has gone on to speak publicly about the condition, giving interviews on the topic and raising awareness for closed head injuries.

-In January 2010 Powers' house caught fire and was a complete loss.
-Shawn, his wife Donna, and their three girls escaped unharmed, but their pets were lost.
+In January 2010, Powers' home was destroyed by a fire.
+While the building's occupants escaped without injury, the family lost their pets to the incident.